 Some rare allegations will be so serious they will require immediate intervention by children’s social care services and/or police.
 In such cases, referral to the LADO will lead to a Strategy Meeting or Discussion being held in accordance with the DfE guidance and London SCB procedures.
 This process will agree upon the appropriate course of action and the time-scale for investigations.

-The Richer Education has a legal duty to refer to the DBS anyone who has harmed, or poses a risk of harm, to a child and who has been removed from working (paid or unpaid) in regulated activity, or would have been removed had they not left.
-The DBS will consider whether to bar the person.
+Richer Education has a legal duty to refer to the Disclosure Barring Service (DBS) office anyone who has harmed, or poses a risk of harm, to a child and who has been removed from working (paid or unpaid) in any of its regular activities.
+The DBS will consider whether to ban the person.
 Referrals will be made as soon as possible after the resignation or removal of the individual.

-The full procedures about dealing with allegations of abuse made against tutors and/or other staff can be found in Part four of the DfE guidance “Keeping children safe in education”.
+The full procedures for dealing with allegations of abuse made against tutors and/or other staff can be found in Part four of the DfE guidance “Keeping children safe in education”.

 The Directors are: Mr Rafael Hernandez (020 7769 6732/075 3522 5432)